jtonglet/jtonglet/README.md

 I recently graduated from KULeuven, majoring in Data Science.
 I will pursue an advanced Master's degree in AI next academic year, with a specialization in Speech and Language Technologies.

-I am interested in conducting research at the intersection of Data Science and Social Sciences, including :
+I am interested in conducting research at the intersection of Machine Learning and Social Sciences, including :

              💬 Natural Language Processing